-Freshman Learning Communities (FLC)
+Freshman Learning Courses (FLC)

 GE is defined as course requirements for the first two years of undergraduate study.
 General Education at SSU allows students to explore different academic areas; provides a good foundation for student’s major; provides a broad based education which is more marketable in the work world; and for undeclared students, GE courses may lead to a major and newfound interest.
 Almost all majors at SSU have a multitude of FLC options available for first time freshman.
 Although some of the FLCs align students with their major, many of the FLCs are not related to specific majors, but help students meet these General Education requirements.